 PGY4 residents host their own clinic at Baylor Scott & White Community Care - Worth Street one Thursday afternoon monthly.
 Residents take full ownership of their patients and have minimal assistance.

-Cosmetic Clinic
+Cosmetic clinic

 One Wednesday evening monthly all residents participate in a faculty-supervised cosmetic clinic.
 Residents bring their own patients to practice a variety of cosmetic techniques such as neurotoxin administration and filler augmentation.

-Academic Time
+Academic time

 Residents are allowed one dedicated half-day per week (typically Friday afternoons) for studying, preparing lecture materials, working on research endeavors and performing other administrative duties.